speakASAP/nginx-microservice/docs/BLUE_GREEN_DEPLOYMENT.md

 **What it does**:

-1. Updates nginx upstream weights
+1. Ensures blue and green configs exist (generates if missing)
+2. Updates symlink to point to new color's config
+3. Tests nginx configuration
-2. Reloads nginx configuration
+4. Reloads nginx configuration
-3. Updates state file
+5. Updates state file

 **When to use**: After prepare-green.sh if you want manual control

+**Note**: Uses modern symlink-based switching (no file modifications)

 ### `health-check.sh` - Check Service Health